 Courtesy of Jack Chen Chen says that as a child he could see light, colors, and vague shapes, and recalls riding his bike in the street, able to navigate by the sharp contrast between the blacktop and the curbs.
 Chen believes experiences like these helped him later, when all of his vision was gone.

 “I generally couldn’t see cars and had to pretty much rely on my sense of sound to alert me if there was one coming,” Chen said.
 “Thankfully electric cars weren’t popular back then.”

 At 16, Chen underwent an operation to improve his vision, but the surgery, his eighth or ninth at that time, went poorly.
 “My optic nerve was damaged in earlier operations in one eye,” Chen said.
 “In the remaining eye, during a critical part of the operation, my head involuntarily moved, and there was some hemorrhaging.
 My retina broke apart.”

 The precise medical reasons for his disability are unclear, Chen said, but there’s good reason to think it’s genetic: Chen’s brother, Richard, was also born with a severe visually impairment, though he’s not totally blind.

 A double graduate of Harvard, he’s also, like Chen, the beneficiary of some genetic gifts.
 “He’s that guy who won all of the awards in school,” Chen said.

-Perhaps surprisingly, of all the miles he’s biked, swam, ridden, and climbed, Chen was most animated and loquacious describing his daily commute from New Jersey.
+Perhaps surprisingly, of all the miles he’s biked, swam, ridden, and climbed, Chen was most animaed and loquacious describing his daily commute from New Jersey.